Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 What do I receive upon successful completion of this microcredential?

-Individuals who successfully complete all seven courses of the Inclusive Excellence Leadership Program will receive a microcredential in a digital format.
+Individuals who attend the beginning virtual session, successfully complete all six modules, and attend the ending virtual session will receive a microcredential in a digital format.
 The digital microcredential is an indicator of accomplishment, competency or skill that can be displayed, accessed, and verified online.
 You can share it with whomever you want, upload it to social networking sites (i.e. LinkedIn), or add it to your personal website or resume.

-Course Description: This first course will help you become familiar with fundamental concepts in the area of human rights and equity.
-You will learn about the overarching legislative framework in Ontario, as well as McMaster’s EDI strategy, and McMaster’s policies and resources.
+This first module will help you become familiar with fundamental concepts in the area of human rights and equity.
+You will learn about the overarching legislative framework in Ontario, as well as McMaster’s EDIA strategy, and McMaster’s policies and resources.
 You will also learn the important role workplace supervisors play in maintaining a harassment and discrimination free workplace, and how to recognize, respond, and refer employees who report a potential violation of the Discrimination & Harassment Policy to you.

-Course Description: This course will introduce McMaster leaders to concepts and strategies regarding workplace disability-related accommodation, accessibility, and disability-inclusion best practices.
-Through a combination of evidence-based pre-work and scenario-focused workshop participation, learners will gain an understanding of how to foster a disability-inclusive work culture.
-Relevant legislative frameworks (e.g., The Duty to Accommodate [Ontario Human Rights Code], The Accessibility for Ontarians with Disabilities Act, 2005 Employment Standard), McMaster’s Strategic Equity, Diversity and Inclusion Goals, and community-informed best practice will be introduced to frame this discussion.
+This module will introduce McMaster leaders to concepts and strategies regarding workplace disability-related accommodation, accessibility, and disability-inclusion best practices.
+Through a combination of evidence-based pre-work and scenario-focused activities, learners will gain an understanding of how to foster a disability-inclusive work culture.
+Relevant legislative frameworks (e.g., The Duty to Accommodate [Ontario Human Rights Code], The Accessibility for Ontarians with Disabilities Act, 2005 Employment Standard), McMaster’s Strategic Equity, Diversity, Inclusion and Accessibility Goals, and community-informed best practice will be introduced to frame this learning.

-Course Description: This course will provide hiring managers/search committees with the tools, resources, strategies, and foundational knowledge to conduct an equitable recruitment & onboarding experience for new hires.
+This module will provide hiring managers/search committees with the tools, resources, strategies, and foundational knowledge to conduct an equitable recruitment & onboarding experience for new hires.
 Components include the following recruitment and onboarding processes and strategies:

 • establishing your recruitment need & strategy